 When searching for an online data storage service, business owners should look for several things, and storage space should be at the top of that list.
 The best cloud services provide unlimited storage for a flat monthly fee.
 In addition, business owners should look for a service that offers folder sharing, offline syncing and file versioning, in case they lose the most recent version of a stored file.

 Business owners also need a service that can store any type of digital file and provides access to files from any computer or mobile device.

 With such a wide variety of online storage services available, choosing one that best fits your needs can be a challenging task.
-To help, our sister site Top Ten Reviews conducted in-depth reviews of online storage services.
+To help, our sister site Business.com conducted in-depth reviews of online storage services.
 Here are their top three recommendations:

-Carbonite earned Top Ten Reviews' Gold Award this year, in part for being one of the few cloud storage providers that offers unlimited storage space for a low cost.
+Carbonite was awarded one of the Best Picks on' Best Picks, in part for being one of the few cloud storage providers that offers unlimited storage space for a low cost.
 For those who back up every single file on their computer, Carbonite is a good option because it can truly store as much data as needed.
 The service gives users complete control over when and how they back up their files.
 They can schedule their computer to continuously or incrementally back up their system.
 Carbonite also saves older versions of uploaded files for 30 days.
 This secure cloud storage also allows you to share and sync files with other devices and among other Carbonite users.
 Carbonite only offers annual (not month-to-month) storage plans.

 Security: Carbonite takes file security seriously.
 When files are uploaded, they are protected by a 128-bit encryption and stay encrypted even when they are being stored.
 The service also allows you to manage your own encryption key.
 In addition, Carbonite uses redundant storage, so data stays safe and secure.